CumulusNetworks/docs/content/cumulus-linux-56/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 cumulus@switch:~$ sudo systemctl restart ptp4l.service
 ```

-To revert the clock correction mode to the default setting (two-step mode), change the `twoStepFlag` setting to 1.
+To revert the clock time stamp mode to the default setting (two-step mode), change the `twoStepFlag` setting to 1.

 {{< /tab >}}
 {{< /tabs >}}